How to Keep Cancer at Bay? (Blog-4)

 (University of Waterloo, n.d.)

-Of course, physical health of a person depends on other aspects where the body and mind exposed to.
-Among these, one must recognize the usefulness of optimum physical activities, adequate rest and sleep, personal hygiene and cleanliness.
-Besides, stress-free life is a pre-requisite for physical health and here comes the link of physical heath to mental, socioeconomic and other dimensions of health.
+Of course, the physical health of a person depends on other aspects to which the body and mind are exposed.
+Among these, one must recognize the usefulness of optimum physical activities, adequate rest and sleep, personal hygiene, and cleanliness.
+Besides, stress-free life is a prerequisite for physical health, and here comes the link of physical health to mental, socioeconomic, and other dimensions of health.